Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:04:53 - Glauber Costa

 Yeah, yeah.
 It's a kernel that can run a single thing at a time.
-And because of that you've applied a bunch of optimizations, and the thinking behind it was everything is going to the cloud, everything is virtualized now.
-So instead of running Linux on top of Linux, let's run this other thing on top that we just wrote in C called OSv.
+And because of that you've applied a bunch of optimizations, and the thinking behind it was that everything is going to the cloud, everything is virtualized now.
+So instead of running Linux on top of Linux, let's run this other thing on top that we just wrote in C++ called OSv.
 And it's going to be 20% faster, 30% faster, whatever, because you don't have the overhead of a full operating system.
 Because at the end of the day, we noticed people were running a single application per VM.
 That's how they did it back then.
 Docker showed up, other things happened.
 I don't think people actually took a liking to the concept to begin with.
 That didn't quite work.
 And then we pivoted to a database company called Scylla.
 So at the time the company was called Cloudius Systems.

 00:05:42 - Anthony Campolo